aaltomcc/cs-ej4101-fall-2019-050-starter/diary-050.md

     * Further testing during use, feedback from customers
     * Customers are more satisfied when small incremental changes improve the product without causing disruptions in service

+Not having anyone to discuss things with or show me what to do made this a little bit more challenging than I had thought.
+Trying out everything by myself lead to a lot of trial and error moments and I have doubts whether I could do the exact same thing again without making the same mistakes all over again.
+Also, since I don’t know when I will use GitHub again, I don’t think I will remember anything I have done there.

+The Markdown tutorial was easy to do and easy to go back to when the exact number of underscores or asterisks escaped my mind.
+I also had to double check the different kinds of brackets and what is supposed to go in them when making links.
+I’m not sure whether I linked the image the way I was supposed to, though.
+Free images have to be downloaded instead of just linking to the URL (which makes sense, when you think about it).
+Since there weren’t specific instructions about to where to store the downloaded image and how to link to it, I searched for a “recipe” and used some trick that is supposedly not in the books.
+Hope it still works.
+It does show the image on my intro page, at least.